sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 > Creating a narrative with data.
 Covers selection, refinement, analysis and visualization with data, as well as data journalism, data rhetoric, and modes of communication.

+The goals of the course are to learn how to develop an argument with data science techniques, share ideas and knowledge with diverse audiences, and formulate a balanced perspective on an issue or topic from the field of data science.

+The book used as the primary resource for course material is Randy Olsen's Houston, We Have a Narrative.
+A link to purchase can be found [here](https://www.amazon.com/Houston-We-Have-Narrative-Science/dp/022627084X) for about $15 paperback on Amazon.
+The author is [Scientist-turned filmmaker](http://www.randyolsonproductions.com/randy_olson/randy_olson_index.html) Randy Olsen, not [Life Epigenetics AI researcher](http://www.randalolson.com) Randy Olsen.